 The building has served us well for many years but is showing its age.
 In 2018, Windsor Law’s 50th anniversary year presented an opportune time to rethink our space needs for teaching, research, advocacy and service in a renewed building and on a renewed University campus.

 It is exciting to conceive of a building that could serve Windsor Law for the next 50 years.
-In anticipation of Board approval expected in January 2020, please explore the upcoming building transformation in this section of our website.
+Please explore the upcoming building transformation in this section of our website.

 To help us plan for a transformed space, the Steering Committee has developed 5 guiding principles: